-1 Project idea and preparation 4 1.1 How do I know that a market systems approach is the right way to go?
-4 1.2 What are the requirements to manage MSD projects?
-5 1.3 How do MSD programmes fit into the SDC Project Cycle Management?
-6 1.4 What kind of preparation is needed?
+Proje ct idea and preparation 9 1.1 How do I know that a market systems approach is the right way to go?
+10 1.2 How to make sure MSD projects contribute to wider change processes on the level of the SCO, other development actors, and other national change processes?
+12 1.3 What are the requirements to manage MSD projects?
+13 1.4 How do MSD programmes fit into the SDC Project Cycle Management?
+14 1.5 What kind of preparation is needed?
 Who should be involved in the preparation?
-Ho much time should be calculated for preparation?
-1.5 What decisions need to be taken during the preparation phase?
-8 1.6 Is external support needed for the preparation?
+How much time should be calculated for preparation?
+15 1.6 What decisions need to be taken during the preparation phase?
+17 1.7 Is external support needed for the preparation?
 What to consider when mandating a consultant for the preparation?
-2 Entry proposal and tender process .11 2.1 What is the division of roles between Head Office and SCO in the tender and selection process?
-2.2 What needs to be in an entry proposal?
+19 Entry proposal and tender process 20 2.1 What is the division of roles between Head Office and SCO in the tender and selection process?
+21 2.2 What needs to be in an entry proposal?
 How concrete does the content have to be?
-12 2.3 What are the different options for tender processes?
-13 2.4 What needs to be considered when developing the tender document?
+22 2.3 What are the different options for tender processes?
+23 2.4 What needs to be considered when developing the tender document?
 How specific does the tender document have to be?
-13 2.5 How to develop selection criteria for implementers?
-What are characteristics of a goo implementer?
+24 2.5 How to develop selection criteria for implementers?
+What are characteristics of a good implementer?
 Should external consultants be used in selection committees?
-2.6 In what cases should the markets already be fixed in the tender document and when should the implementer be allowed to suggest sectors during the inception phase?
-2.7 When can aspects of offers (e.g. budget or project set-up) be negotiated?
+25 2.6 In what cases should the markets already be fixed in the tender document and when should the implementer be allowed to suggest sectors during the inception phase?
+27 2.7 When can aspects of offers (e.g. budget or project set-up) be negotiated?
 What to consider for the contracting process?
-17 3 Inception phase .18 3.1 What can be expected by the implementer in the inception phase?
-What are typical activities in the inception phase?
-18 3.2 How much involvement of the SCO in the inception phase is needed?
-19 3.3 What to consider with regards to capacity building on MSD?
-4 Credit proposal and implementation phase .23 4.1 When to write the project document and the credit proposal?
-23 4.2 What needs to be in a credit proposal?
-How concrete does the content have to be?
-23 4.3 How should a logframe and budget for an MSD project look like?
-24 5 Steering and monitoring .26 5.1 What are possible steering mechanisms and set-ups for MSD projects?
+28 Incep tion phase 29 3.1 What can be expected by the implementer in the inception phase?
+5 What are typical activities in the inception phase?
+30 3.2 How much involvement of the SCO in the inception phase is needed?
+32 3.3 33 Credi t proposal and implementation phase 35 4.1 When to write the project document and the credit proposal?
+36 4.1 What needs to be in a credit proposal?
+30 4.2 How concrete does the content have to be?
+37 HOW CONCICIO GOOD THE CONTENT HAVE TO BE: 31

+4.3 How should a logframe and budget for an MSD project look like?
+3 Steering and monitoring 4 5.1 What are possible steering mechanisms and set-ups for MSD projects?
 How much involvement of the SCO during implementation is needed?
-5.2 How to handle adaptive management in MSD projects?
-How big is the flexibility with the various parts of the budget?
-How flexible is the logframe?
-27 5.3 What to consider in monitoring of MSD projects?
-5.4 What kind of knowledge management is expected from an MSD project?
+4 5.2 How to handle adaptive management in MSD projects?
+How big is the flexibility within the various parts of the budget?
+How flexible is the logf rame?
+4 5.3 What to consider in monitoring of MSD projects?
+4 5.4 What kind of knowledge management is expected from an MSD project?
 What is the role of SDC in knowledge management?
-6 Evaluation .31 6.1 What to consider regarding the evaluation of MSD projects?
-31 7 End of phase report and follow up phases 7.1 What is necessary for the planning of the next phase?
-Glo ssar у .34 Anı 1ex: Dialog option for the tender process .35
+4 Evaluation 6.1 What to consider regarding the evaluation of MSD projects?
+4 End of phase report and follow up phases 7.1 What is necessary for the planning of the next phase?
+5 Glossary Image source Annexes 54 Annex 1: Dialog option for the tender process Annex 2: Market Systems Development (MSD) Approach - a brief introduction 5